rcjcooke/weltec-flicker-fusion-threshold/README.md

 Weltec MG7013 Project 0 - Teensy based human flicker fusion threshold determining system.

 >"The flicker fusion threshold (or flicker fusion rate) is a concept in the psychophysics of vision.
-It is defined as the frequency at which an intermittent lght stimulus appears to be completed steady to the average human observer."
+It is defined as the frequency at which an intermittent light stimulus appears to be completely steady to the average human observer."

 *Flicker fusion threshold - Wikipedia. (n.d.).
 Retrieved March 15, 2017, from https://www.wikipedia.com/en/Flicker_fusion_threshold*